void-ppc/void-ppc-docs/INSTALL.md

 This drastically reduces the time needed to generate the configuration file, and `os-prober` is kinda useless on Petitboot anyway as it scans every storage medium separately.

-You also want to remove all pre-set parameters from `GRUB_CMDLINE_LINUX_DEFAULT`.
+You might also want to tweak `GRUB_CMDLINE_LINUX_DEFAULT` (clearing all contents works, but results in a verbose output).
 If you are on an OpenPOWER system and plan to have your default console go to a dedicated GPU instead of the onboard ASpeed VGA, add `modprobe.blacklist=ast` to it, but this is dependent on the particular hardware you are using and not specific to Void.

 Finally, generate the configuration file